GoogleCloudPlatform/cluster-toolkit/modules/README.md

 modules.
 When a module "uses" another module, the outputs of the used module are compared to the settings of the current module.
 If they have matching names, and the setting has no explicit value, then it will be set to the used module's output.
-For example, see the following YAML:
+For example, see the following blueprint snippet:

 ```yaml
 resources: